vaastav/TraViz/traviz_backend/README.md

 # Setting Up

 + Install mysql
++ Install Go 1.10+
-+ Setup database using traviz.sql and dependencies.sql
++ Setup database using traviz.sql, dependencies.sql, and travista.sql
++ Grant ALL privileges to your user on the traviz database
-+ The traviz_backend must be on the GOPATH
++ The traviz_backend must be on the [GOPATH](https://github.com/golang/go/wiki/SettingGOPATH)
++ Update the config.json with your username and password for the database in the config.json file.
+Also update the location of where your traces dataset is.

 # Building the backend